-This equipment generates and uses radio frequency energy.
-It has been type tested and found to comply with the limits for a Class B computing device in accordance with the specifications in Part 15 of FCC Rules, which are designed to provide reasonable protection against such radio and television interference in a residential installation.
+This equipment generates, uses, and may emit radio frequency.
+The equipment has been type tested and found to comply with the limits for a Class A digital device pursuant to Part 15 of FCC rules, which are designed to provide reasonable protection against such radio frequency interference.